Business advice

 We grant to you a non-exclusive, non-transferable, royalty-free licence to use and reproduce our intellectual property for any use or purpose set out in the Agreement or as otherwise agreed by us in writing.

 The Agreement does not affect your ownership of any intellectual property rights in Your Materials.
 You grant us a non-exclusive, non-transferable, royalty free licence to use Your Materials as described in the Agreement, including to provide the Services.
-You must ensure use of Your Materials in accordance with the Agreement does not infringe the rights of any third party.
+You must ensure that the use of Your Materials in accordance with the Agreement does not infringe the rights of any third party.

-You agree that we can use your company name, logos and marks on our reports and advice to you for the purposes described in clause 14, unless you tell us otherwise.
+You agree that we can use your company name, logos and marks on our reports and advice to you for the purposes described in clause 15, unless you tell us otherwise.

 1. Estimates of professional fees